dcanones/blog/content/pages/cv.md

     winning team (Gold, Silver and Copper positions)
     * Developed a live tracking system for detecting people using Computer Vision techniques optimized for low consumption hardware requirements (Google Edge TPU, Raspberry Pi)

+### Lead Teacher, [IronHack][ih]  (7/2019 - Today):

+Lead Teacher in one of the best Data Science schools worldwide, combining both theoretical and technical stack to build the future generation of Data Scientists.
+My most important asset is my link and experience with the Real World as I don’t spend more of 50% of my time in academia.

 ### Data Scientist, [Kernel Analytics][ka] (now BCG Gamma)  (10/2017 - 7/2018):